 Skip to Main Content

-• Briefly go over how you would use the library for this course
+• Briefly go over how you would use the library and this guide for this course

 • Ask you to engage in a learning activity that can develop your critical evaluation skills to identify research methods

-• Demonstrate how to use Sage Research Methods database to learn more about methodolgies
+• Demonstrate how to use Sage Research Methods database to learn more about methodologies

 • Direct you to citation resources and where to get help